Strong position in a challenging market environment

 Position and Strengths

-- Leading market positions.
-Electrolux holds about 25% combined market share in Brazil, Chile and Argentina, with leadership in the cold segments and laundry.
-Good opportunities for long-term growth as the middle class is expected to grow rapidly in Latin America.
+- Electrolux in Latin America holds about 32% combined value market share in Brazil, Chile and Argentina, with Electrolux brand leadership in the refrigeration/freezer segments.
+There are good opportunities for long-term growth driven by a growing middle class.

 - Well-established brands including Electrolux in Brazil, Fensa and Mademsa in Chile, Electrolux and Gafa in Argentina, and Frigidaire in the northern part of the region.